-- Will I be able to take in-person courses in Fall 2020?
+- Will I be able to take in-person courses?

 - The University has worked carefully to identify a very small number of graduate and undergraduate courses that justify having an in-person lab/studio/fieldwork component and has developed comprehensive safety plans for conducting each of these.
 Rotations and research units in laboratories that have been approved to open under the Research Ramp-Up plan can also be in-person.
-You can identify which courses will be remote or in-person via Schedule Builder and other portals you typically use or contact the instructor.
+You can identify which courses will be remote or in-person via Schedule Builder or by contacting the instructor.
 The default format is remote, and all lecture and discussion sessions are remote.

-- Can I take my courses Satisfactory/Unsatisfactory (S/U) in Fall 2020?
+- Can I take my courses Satisfactory/Unsatisfactory (S/U)?

 - Graduate students can take up to two courses S/U in Fall 2020 that are not regularly graded S/U. Each program has guidelines for which of their courses may be taken S/U. Make an appointment with your graduate advisor to discuss the courses you would like to take S/U and the process.
 Grade modes may be changed until the last day of instruction.
 You may not revert to the original grade mode once your petition has been processed.
 First-year students must have a GPA in their first quarter and need at least one graded course to continue to be employed or receive fellowships.

 - How do I transition to remote learning?

 - A Student Resources page is available on the UC Davis Keep Teaching website.
-Your best resource may be other students in your graduate program who have been learning remotely since spring.
+Your best resource is likely other students in your graduate program who have been learning remotely since spring.
 Ask them what the challenges have been and what strategies they use to adapt.

 FINANCIAL SUPPORT AND EMPLOYMENT